 We operate rain or shine.
-You will be outside, on the water, in summer.
+You will be outside, on the water, in summer and fall.
 Please remember to arrive well hydrated and bring your own water with you.
 You might feel cooler on the water than on land but the sun will be just as strong.
 Wear appropriate clothing (layers are good) and apply sunscreen.

-There are convenient bathrooms at Maritime Gloucester.
+There are convenient bathrooms nearby.
 We recommend you use them before embarking.

 Due to concerns for passenger safety, the Captain has the right to refuse service to any individual that the Captain believes may negatively impact passenger safety.

 Our standard cancellation policy is as follows:

 Cancellations made up to 14 days of the booking date will receive a full refund.

 Cancellations made more than 7 days in advance of the booking date, but less than 14 days in advance will receive a voucher for a future excursion.